 Want to change as little as possible

-Periodic paradeigm shifts that allow for increased freedom, competition, and efficiency
+Periodic paradigm shifts that allow for increased freedom, competition, and efficiency

 Decentralized IDs will happen

-Content addressing will effectively make data location a non-issue
+Content addressing effectively makes data location a non-issue

-The past 60 years have been a progression from bespoke hardware, through mainframes, timeshare, hardware owneership, cloud computing, containers, FaaS, and finally hostless systems
+The past 60 years have been a progression from bespoke hardware through mainframes, timeshare, hardware ownership, cloud computing, containers, FaaS, and finally, hostless/universal systems.